konsumer/dkart/README.md

 * [better SDCards](https://www.cameramemoryspeed.com/sd-memory-card-faq/fastest-memory-card/) can go much faster, so make sure to check SD speed (SDFst has a `bench` sketch)
 * 3d print longer cart to hold more electronics if needed. [here](https://www.thingiverse.com/thing:2882206) are some nice variations.
 [Here](https://www.thingiverse.com/thing:3101147) is a nice modular design (opnscad - chnage logo, etc)
 * I have a [ATxmega128A1 breakout](https://www.sparkfun.com/products/retired/9546) laying around, but it's discontinued at sparkfun.
 It has 78 IO and 32 MIPS!
 It only has 128kB of flash memory & 8 kB SRAM, but could be used easily with other things, possibly SD alone is fast enough.
+* look at [this ESP32 cart](https://hackaday.io/project/20769-wifi-game-boy-cartridge).
+They have a lot of the same ideas.

 ## Firmware